Mount Mitchell Heritage Prairie Park

-The Mount Mitchell Heritage Prairie is a 45-acre public park in Wabaunsee County given to the people of Kansas in 1953 as a memorial to the Freestate Beecher Bible and Rifle Colony and one of its leaders, Captain William Mitchell.
-Ruts and swales from the territorial Topeka/Fort Riley Road are also a feature of the park.
+The Mount Mitchell Heritage Prairie Park is a 45-acre public park in Wabaunsee County given to the people of Kansas in 1953 as a memorial to the Anti-Slavery Freestate Beecher Bible and Rifle Colony and one of its leaders, Captain William Mitchell.
+Ruts and swales from the territorial Topeka/Fort Riley Road used by the Underground Railroad are a major feature of the Park.

-The property is a tallgrass prairie remnant that was part of Mitchell's farm.
-His son, William I. Mitchell, gave it to the state historical society, stipulating that it become a public park commemorating the memory and achievements of his father and the Beecher Colony.
+The Park is a tallgrass prairie remnant that was part of Mitchell's farm.
+His son, William I. Mitchell (Will), gave it to the state historical society, stipulating that it become a public park commemorating the memory and achievements of his father and the Beecher Colony.

 The park is now operated by the Mount Mitchell Prairie Guards, a local non-profit grassroots group that had its origins in 2000 when it appeared that because of a lack of funding the property was going to be returned to the donor's family.
+Working with the Mitchell family and the Kansas Legislature, the Prairie Guards were able to get the property returned to local control.
 Members of the Prairie Guards participated in the formation of Freedom's Frontier National Heritage Area and have been instrumental in discovering the stories of the local Underground Railroad.

 Mount Mitchell and the Topeka/Fort Riley Road have Heritage Area “Star Attraction” status and have been recognized by the National Park Service as authenticated Underground Railroad sites in its Network to Freedom Program.